dwarvesf/WeAreHiring/life/anh-tran.md

 - duy
 ---

-[@anna], in short, is the UI wizard behind most of our branding identity.
+@anna, in short, is the UI wizard behind most of our branding identity.
 You'll be seeing her work of art on every Dwarves's digital asset.

 >
 > "I work for the graphic side, mainly on UI, app appearance, and app research to gain more insight for the team."